xinjueli/Time-Varying-Penalization/README.md

          seed1   - Seed to simulate design matrix X seed2   - Seed to simulate error terms

-Example: Time series
+Example:
-         1) Lambda
+-Lambda
-         2) Cardinality of q
+-Cardinality of q
-         3) L2-norm of the residuals
+-L2-norm of the residuals
-         4) L1-norm of the beta
+-L1-norm of the beta
-         5) Condition number of (X'X)
+-Condition number of (X'X)

 ```
 ![Picture1](lambda.PNG)